 - Don’t skip meals – plan meals and snacks ahead of time.

-- Believe it or not, eating 3 meals with 2-3 healthy snacks in between is the best way to maintain your energy and stay healthy.
-You are more likely to choose foods that are not as nutrient-rich when you skip meals and become overly hungry.
+- Believe it or not, eating 3 meals with 2-3 healthy snacks in between meals is the best way to maintain your energy and stay healthy.
+You are more likely to choose foods that are not as healthy when you skip meals and become overly hungry.

 - Eat breakfast!
 Skipping breakfast can lead to over-eating later in the day.
-Beginning your day with a balanced breakfast gives you the energy you need to start the day and focus at school or work.
+Begin your day with a balanced breakfast to make sure you have the energy you need to start the day and stay focused at school or work.